Frequently Asked Questions

 Q: What is Day Camp?

 A: This week is for completed 1st - 5th graders who do not want to spend the night.
-Check-in on Monday is 1:oo pm and Monday Pick up is 9:30 pm.
+Check-in on Monday is 1-2 pm.
+Pick up Mon - Wed 10:00 pm.
 Drop off Tuesday - Friday is 7:30 am.
-Pick up Tues - Wed 9:30 pm.
-Pick up Thursday is 10:00pm.
+Pick up Thursday is 10:30pm.
 Pick up Friday is 11 am.

 Q: Which week is Day Camp?